pkjkrai66/Demo-Contrastive-Divergence/README.md

  # Contrastive Divergence
-This is a Matlab code demonstrating the approach of Contrastive Divergence for estimating parameters of models/Probabilistic distributions of Product of Expert
+This is a Matlab code demonstrating the approach of Contrastive Divergence for estimating parameters of models/Probabilistic distributions for Product of Expert approach.

 Data is generated from a Gaussian distribution which is multiplication of two Gaussian distributions with some mean and standard deviation.
-Here the purpose is to predict the  means and stds of the two Gaussians.
+Here the purpose is to predict the  means and stds of the two Gaussians given the data only.
 The original paper discusses about the contrastive divergence is by Hinton and [available here][d4a65028].
 A relatively easy to understand version is [available here][1755ad6c].
-For two Gaussian distributions $\mu_1, \sigma_1$ and $\mu_2, \sigma_2$, the product is proportional to a Normal Distribution given by mean and standard deviation as follows:
+For two Gaussian distributions $\mu_1, \sigma_1$ and $\mu_2, \sigma_2$, their product is proportional to a Normal Distribution given by mean and standard deviation as follows:
 $$\mu = \frac{\mu_1 \sigma_2^2+\mu_2 \sigma_1^2}{\sigma_1^2+ \sigma_2^2}$$

 $$\sigma = \left[\frac{ \sigma_1^2 \sigma_2^2}{\sigma_1^2+ \sigma_2^2}\right]^{1/2} $$
+> Detailed Gaussian manipulations are available athttp://www.tina-vision.net/docs/memos/2003-003.pdf

 In the Matlab code data is generated with above mean and standard deviation and then the four parameters $\mu_1, \sigma_1, \mu_2, \sigma_2$ were estimated.